jessepav/lacygoill-wiki-backup/bug/vim.md

                                                  ^^

 Or maybe the current way is good.
 It gives us the script ID which might be useful to know...

+## ?

+Write `:defcompile` at the end of any file matching this pattern:

+    ^vim9script\_.*\n\s*enddef$

+Then manually source these files with `:source %`.
+Fix whatever errors you find in your code.
+Report any bug you find in Vim.

+Update: Wait until the recent patches  which implement type checking for builtin functions stop.
+There is no point  in making time-consuming tests now, if their results change in a few days/weeks.

 ##
 ## ?